BoboTiG/python-mss/docs/source/capture-api-design.md

 ### Monitors

-`Monitor` supports attributes.
-It may retain string-key access temporarily for migration.
+`Monitor` is introduced first as a focused change for #470.
+It is a frozen, slotted dataclass with required geometry and optional standard metadata such as `is_primary`, `name`, `unique_id`, and Linux `output`.
+It supports attributes and retains string-key access temporarily for migration, but does not promise the complete `Mapping` interface.

 ```python
 monitor.width